starnold-redhat/demos/pipelines-and-gitops/SETUP.md

     - 04-tasks/set-commit-status-task.yaml
     ```

+    * Now modify the deployment files for the app to pick up the generated image from the pipeline.
+Navigate to environments/dev/apps/app-python-devfile/services/python-devfile/base/config.

+    * Edit the 100-deployment.yaml file, and replace the image with `image-registry.openshift-image-registry.svc:5000/cicd/python-devfile`

+    * Navigate back to the environments directory, and copy the app configuration from dev into staging.
+This will define how to deploy the app into staging.
+We could get clever here, and point the staging kustomization files back to dev, so that we only have one copy of the yamls.
+But for ease in the tutorial we will copy them.

+    `
+    cp -R dev/apps stage
+    `

     * Push these changes back to github with

     ```
+    cd ..
     git add .
     git commit -m "updated pipelines"
     git push -u origin main
     ```

     * Great - you've now finished the pipelines.